Haggle with Plusnet

 Ask if they can throw in extras

-If they won't slash the price, see if they can include any extras, like free calls or extra channels.
+If they won't slash the price, see if they can include any extras, like free calls or features.

 If you fail – try, try and try again